Corrector Yui: Correctors

 Corrector Software No. 7, The Compiler.
-Yui first met him, along with Peace, at a secluded area, separated from the main domain of the marine adventure simulation created by her father's company.
-A fat guy with a playful, sweet, almost childish demeanor.
-He likes Yui at first sight, because "she is cute".
-He has the ability to mimic practically anyone, and copy some abilities from the one he is mimicking.
-He is also the one with the biggest memory power out of all of the Correctors, and when he lends his power to Yui, Yui's power (and also her weight) in her Basic Element Suit changes greatly, and can also activate her Earth Element Suit.
-He's Peace's good friend.
-His ability to mimic others can sometimes be quite a nuisance for others, like when he teases Freeze by mimicking Rescue.
+Yui first met him and his friend Peace at a secluded area, separated from the main domain of the marine adventure simulation created by her father's company.
+A fat guy with a playful, sweet, and almost childish demeanor, he likes Yui at first sight because of her cuteness.
+He has the ability to mimic others and copy their abilities, which can be a nuisance to others, and is the Corrector with the biggest memory power.
+His power activates the Earth Element Suit and greatly changes Yui's power and weight in her Basic Element Suit.